farmera/sare_grant/study_methods.md

 * __Are models based on time-series analysis of acquired imagery predictive of sugarcane's yield potential?__

-[Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these may be used to facilitate an understanding of crop health.
-In [Section 5]() we will consider in greater detail how such principles allow us to manipulate the captured bands and reveal more interesting and specific patterns.
+[Section 3](kites_balloons_drones.md) discusses the various bands of reflected and captured light and how these may be used to facilitate an understanding of crop health.
+In [Section 5]() we consider in greater detail how such principles allow us to manipulate the captured bands and reveal more interesting and specific patterns.
 Here we focus on general principles which makes all of this possible.
 More detailed results from balloon and kite methods are presented in [Section 8](study_results_balloons.md) and in [Section 9](study_results_drones.md).